Frequently Asked Questions

 My NIP arrived more than 14 days after the alleged offence.
 Is it valid?

 By law, the Notice of Intended Prosecution must be served on the last known registered Keeper of the vehicle, as shown by DVLA at Swansea, within 14 days of the date of the offence.
+Our process will not allow a Notice to be sent to the Registered Keeper outside of this time.

 Can I plead mitigation in this matter?